johnno1962/injectionforxcode/InjectionPluginLite/README.md

 Objective-C or Swift code  against the object (implemented as a catgeory/extension.)
 Use Xlog/xprintln to log output back to the Xprobe window.

+The InjectionPluginAppCode has also been updated for 3.1 so you can now inject Swift from AppCode!

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)

 The "unpatched" version of Injection now includes "Xtrace" which will allow